pxvn/covid-xray-detect-rpi/README.md

 RaspiXray-Classifi(COVID-19) follows these steps to analyze chest X-ray images:

-1. **📸 Image Loading**: Uses [Pillow](https://pillow.readthedocs.io/en/stable/) (PIL Fork) to read the X-ray image.
+1. **Image Loading**: Uses [Pillow](https://pillow.readthedocs.io/en/stable/) (PIL Fork) to read the X-ray image.
-2. **🛠️ Preprocessing**: Involves resizing, normalization, and formatting the image to meet the model's input requirements.
+2. **Preprocessing**: Involves resizing, normalization, and formatting the image to meet the model's input requirements.
-3. **🧠 Model Inference**: Utilizes [TensorFlow Lite](https://www.tensorflow.org/lite) Runtime to run the pre-trained model on the processed image.
+3. **Model Inference**: Utilizes [TensorFlow Lite](https://www.tensorflow.org/lite) Runtime to run the pre-trained model on the processed image.
-4. **📊 Output Interpretation**: Extracts the predicted label and confidence score from the model's output.
+4. **Output Interpretation**: Extracts the predicted label and confidence score from the model's output.
-5. **🖼️ Visualization**: Uses [Matplotlib](https://matplotlib.org/stable/contents.html) to display the original image alongside the prediction.
+5. **Visualization**: Uses [Matplotlib](https://matplotlib.org/stable/contents.html) to display the original image alongside the prediction.

 ### Flow Chart